-- i. been listed for at least 10 trading days. - ii. traded on 67 out of the previous 90 days or on all trading days if listed for less than 67 days.
+i. traded on 67 out of the previous 90 days or on all trading days if listed for less than 67 days2.

-&lt;sup>1 Quanto instruments are cash settled derivatives with underlying assets denominated in a foreign currency, but settled in domestic currency at a predefined fixed exchange rate.
+1 Quanto instruments are cash settled derivatives with underlying assets denominated in a foreign currency, but settled in domestic currency at a predefined fixed exchange rate.